I failed horribly when I started on the path to cutting processed foods in our home.

 It’s pretty easy to clean out your pantry and stock up on real food.
 Oh yes, that’s the easy part.

 The hard part is learning what to eat.
 Our family was used to having ‘ready to eat’ foods in little plastic bags.
 Opening a real food pantry or fridge is a little different.
 What you get is a whole lot of ‘ingredients’.
 My family had to relearn how to snack and I got a whole lot of the “What can I eat” and “There’s nothing to eat” comments from the family (husband included).

 To fix this, I made a little list of 50 Clean Eating Snacks.
 It’s a handy reference list I keep stuck to the fridge.
 It was a game changer!
 At any time the family can check the list and get some ideas on what equates to a healthy snack.

-You can get a copy of this FREE PRINTABLE: 50 Clean Eating Snacks below:
+Related Post: FREE PRINTABLE: 50 Clean Eating Snacks below:

-3. Drink Water at Home
+3. Drink Water at Home.
+ALWAYS

 Soda is packed with sugar and what it’s doing to our kids is scary.
 Some children are getting up to a third of their daily calories from soda.
 And I have a sneaky suspicion it’s a lot higher families like to admit.

 Unfortunately it’s not just soda that causes a problem.
 Fruit juices are also a major source of unnecessary sugar.

 You wan’t me to quit drinking fruit Juice?
 Yup.
 Well at home anyway.

 Think about it.
 A glass of apple juice contains the juice of 3 – 4 apples.
 If you had to eat an apple, as in the whole thing, as it came off the tree.
 Could you manage to eat 3 or 4 in one sitting?
 I doubt it.
 Your brain would scream STOP round about half way through the second one.